mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl group channel status].
+   This command will be replaced in a future release with the mmctl command `mmctl group channel status <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-group-channel-status>`__.

 Description
     Shows the group constraint status of the specified channel.
 Returns "Enabled" when channel membership is managed by linked groups.
 Returns "Disabled" when the channel membership is managed by manually adding and removing users.